upros/acme-integrations/draft-ietf-acme-integrations.md

    14 {{?RFC2119}} {{?RFC8174}} when, and only when, they appear in all capitals, as shown here.

+The following terms are defined in the CA/Browser Forum Baseline Requirements [CAB] and are reproduced here:

+Base Domain Name: The portion of an applied-for FQDN that is the first domain name node left of a registry-controlled or public suffix plus the registry-controlled or public suffix (e.g. “example.co.uk” or “example.com”).
+For FQDNs where the right-most domain name node is a gTLD having ICANN Specification 13 in its registry agreement, the gTLD itself may be used as the Base Domain Name.

+- ADN: Authorization Domain Name.
+The Domain Name used to obtain authorization for certificate issuance for a given FQDN.

+- Domain Name: The label assigned to a node in the Domain Name System

+- Domain Namespace: The set of all possible Domain Names that are subordinate to a single node in the Domain Name System

 The following terms are used in this document: